-Underutilized WT modules/sleeping rooms/spaces that are considered adequate UH for permanent party personnel may be assigned to other personnel eligible for UH when not required by the WTU.
-The Medical Treatment Facility (MTF) and/or WTU Commander must coordinate with the Deputy Chief of Staff-Warrior Care and Transition (DCS-WCT) for the Senior Commander's recommendation to divert or convert the facilities.
-The authority to approve/disapprove the diversion or conversion request resides with HQ's Installation Management Command (IMCOM), IAW ACSIM, memorandum, subject: Conversion and Diversion of Warrior Transition Unit (WTU) Barracks, 23 June 2015,.
-Non-WTU Soldiers living in WTU facilities will be notified, in writing, that they may be required to relocate on short notice to accommodate a WTU Soldier in the event a housing requirement exists and there are no alternative modules/sleeping rooms/spaces available that would meet the needs of the WTU Soldier.
+Underutilized SR modules/sleeping rooms/spaces that are considered adequate UH for permanent party personnel may be assigned to other personnel eligible for UH when not required by the SRU.
+The need for and utilization of these facilities must be coordinated with MEDCOM, SRU leadership, DPW, and the Garrison Housing Office.
+The DCS, G-9, has delegated the approval authority to divert or convert category code 72112 to 72111 to HQ Installation Management Command (IMCOM).
+Other requests for conversion or diversion of SR facilities must be coordinated with MEDCOM at installations with an inactivated SR, prior to submission for approval.
+Garrisons will process requests for conversion or diversion of all SR facilities.
+Diversion of an SR UH is limited to permanent party barracks, facility category code 72111.
+No other category code is authorized to convert or divert without written justification and approval.
+Non-ST Soldiers living in SR facilities will be notified, in writing, that they may be required to relocate on short notice to accommodate a ST in the event a housing requirement exists and there are no alternative modules/sleeping rooms/spaces available that would meet the needs of the ST.

-Units must employ strong risk mitigation measures when non-WTU Soldiers are unavoidably assigned to WTU barracks; addressing command and control of WTU Soldiers is paramount in maintaining the safety of the WTU population.
-Warrior Transition barracks have a non-alcohol policy to include modules/sleeping rooms/spaces, common areas, and indoor and outdoor areas designated as alcohol free zones.
-Having non-WTU Soldiers consume alcohol in that do not have alcohol restrictions may pose a threat to WTU Soldiers' wellbeing.
-Recommend commanders to utilize discretion in granting alcohol usage to non-WTU Soldiers in WTU barracks.
+Units must employ strong risk mitigation measures when non-ST Soldiers are unavoidably assigned to SR barracks "Addressing" command and control of ST Soldiers is paramount in maintaining the safety of the ST population.
+Non-ST Soldiers consuming alcohol in designated SR UH alcohol free zones pose a threat to ST Soldiers, their wellbeing and recovery.
+Recommend commanders utilize discretion in granting alcohol privileges to non-ST Soldiers in SR barracks.

 3.8.3.
-Service Animals in WT or Other UH Facilities.
+Service Animals in SR or Other UH Buildings.

-A service dog is a dog individually trained to do work or perform specific tasks for the benefit of an individual with a disability (including a physical sensory, psychiatric, intellectual, or other mental disability).
+A service dog is a dog individually trained to perform specific tasks for the benefit of an individual with a disability (including a physical sensory, psychiatric, intellectual, or other mental disability).
 Generally, Soldiers requiring a service dog are expected to require the dog for an extended period of time, often for life.
-To be recognized by the Army service dogs, obtained after 28 January 2013 by eligible Soldiers, must come from a source accredited by an organization recognized by the Veterans Administration (VA).
+The Army will recognize only those service dogs obtained by eligible Soldiers from a source accredited by an organization recognized by the Veterans Administration according to Army Directive 2013-01 (Guidance on the Acquisition and Use of Service Dogs by

+Soldiers, dated 28 January 2013 and departed of Defense Instruction 1300.27 (Guidance on the Use of Service Dogs by Service Members), dated January 7, 2016.
 Emotional support dogs and other privately-owned animals not meeting the requirements for a service dog will be subject to installation pet policies and rules.